jacenfox/ldr2hdr-public/readme.md

 ## Getting started
 Execute the `ldr2hdr.py` to generate HDR image.

-Download the data and model from our [project webpage](http://vision.gel.ulaval.ca/~jflalonde/projects/learningHDR.)
+Download the data and model from our [project webpage](http://vision.gel.ulaval.ca/~jflalonde/projects/learningHDR).
-The provided data contains all the data we are using in our training and test.
-To train the domain adaptation model, you may need to download the [SUN360 dataset](http://vision.princeton.edu/projects/2012/SUN360/).

-The images have been aligned by centering the sun.
 Place the model in `./model' folder.
+The provided data contains all the LDR and HDR images used in the training and test.
+You may also need to download the [SUN360 dataset](http://vision.princeton.edu/projects/2012/SUN360/) to train the domain adaptation model.
+Example images can be found in the `./examples` folder which have been aligned by centering the sun.

 ## Requirements
 Our model is trained with [TensorFlow](https://www.tensorflow.org/); and [OpenEXR](http://www.openexr.com/) is used to write HDR images.